SharkyBamboozle/iVISPAR/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## :bookmark: Citation
+## :bookmark: Citation (coming soon)

-Please find our publication on iVISPAR on [arXiv](https://arxiv.org/abs/xxxx.xxxxx).
+Please find our publication on iVISPAR on [arXiv](https://arxiv.org/abs/xxxx.xxxxx) (coming soon).
 If you use iVISPAR in your work, we kindly ask you to cite our paper:

 *Mayer J., Nezami F., Ballout M., Serwan J., Bruni E. (2024). iVISPAR: An Interactive Visual-Spatial Reasoning Benchmark for LVLMs. arXiv preprint arXiv:xxxx.xxxxx.*